-Example: c:\VBRCatalog\ (be aware that you should choose a Disks with space to allocate and grow of the VBRCatalog).
-In our case I create a new folder in the drive F:\VBRCatalog and then changed the registry with the path F:\VBRCatalog.
+Example: c:\VBRCatalog\ (be aware that you should select Disks with space to allocate and grow of the VBRCatalog).
+In our case, I create a new folder in the drive F:\VBRCatalog and then changed the registry with the path F:\VBRCatalog.

-6. Restart the services mentioned above(should be Veeam Backup Service, but also Veeam Backup Catalog Data Service because is not in the start state because of this issue)
+6. Restart the services mentioned above(should be Veeam Backup Service, but also Veeam Backup Catalog Data Service.
+Service is not in the start state because of this issue)

-You can check the here the Veeam KB1453 how to change the VBRCatolog.
+You can check here the Veeam KB1453 how to change the VBRCatolog.

 Note: Share this article, if you think is worth sharing.